 Have you seen amazing pictures of the Balkans on Instagram?
-Do you have doubts about the level of safety on the Balkans for women traveling alone?
+Do you have doubts about the level of safety in Bosnia or the Balkans for women traveling alone?

-I found myself asking this question, and hoping for the best after booking my ticket to Sarajevo!
+I asked this question and hoped for the best after booking my ticket to Sarajevo!
 Having chatted with other solo traveling women on Instagram, I knew it should be fine.
 After visiting it myself, I knew I needed to write this post to inspire women who like traveling and adventure!

-Can I Feel Secure as a Solo Female Traveler on the Balkans?
+Are the Balkans Safe For Women?
+Can I Feel Secure as a Solo Female Traveler?

 A firm yes.
 Learn why I felt at the right place in Bosnia-Herzegovina.
 Valuable insights to follow below, so keep reading.

-I visited Sarajevo in high season (July), and it was very hot, not super crowded which also added to the overall feeling of safety.
-On my journey, I tend to stay in the center of the city, in this case, an old town.
-As a single woman traveling and being a newbie to Balkan solo traveling, I felt it is most logical to stay where the majority of tourists stay.
+I visited Sarajevo in high season (July), and it was very hot and not super crowded, which added to the overall feeling of safety.
+On my journey, I tend to stay in the city’s center, in this case, an old town.
+As a single woman traveling and a newbie to Balkan solo traveling, I felt it is most logical to stay where most tourists stay.

 How to Get Around Safely in the Balkans

-Getting to the old town of Sarajevo will approximately take 30 minutes by taxi, depending on traffic.
-As buses are infrequent, I would highly recommend taking a taxi that is rather affordable, ranging between 15 and 20 euros.
+Getting to the old town of Sarajevo will take approximately 30 minutes by taxi, depending on traffic.
+As buses are infrequent, I would highly recommend taking a rather affordable taxi, ranging between 15 and 20 euros.

 Talk to the taxi driver in advance, as some might try to charge you more since you are not a local.
 Another option is to find out whether your hotel could organize an airport pick-up, which may bring you peace of mind, as a solo traveler.